leok7v/llm.metal.rnd/README.md

 ## Performance
 For my system (M2 Max 12-core 96GB) the CPU code with OpenMP enabled is running at about ~460ms per batch (64 sequence len backward/update commented out)

 The metal version is around 72ms per step.
 There is still a lot of low-hanging fruit in terms of optimization, too.
-I anticipate it should be possible to get things to about 40ms per step (forward only) and around 80-90ms for forward/backward/update.
+I anticipate it should be possible to get things to about 40ms per step (forward only) and around 80-90ms for forward/backward/update assuming 64 sequence length.
 This is about what pytorch seems to be from what I can tell.
 Pytorch's MPS backend is using MPS Graph framework I believe.
 I'm focusing on correctness and backward pass for now.
 But it'll be fun to start micro-benchmarking and optimizing things.
 I'm very curious to see how far I can take this!
+This obviously can't beat a big beefy server-grade GPU but it's still impressive how fast these m-series chips are :)
 ## Quick Start (Metal)
 Right now only Apple Silicon devices are supported.
 ```